ucla-data-archive/elag2018-shiny/pages/ggplot2_dataviz_basics.md

 The distribution doesn't change much.

-Would you classify the distribution of temperatures as symmetric or skewed?
+1. Would you classify the distribution of circulations stats as symmetric or skewed?

 It is skewed right (determined by direction of tail)

-What would you guess is the "center" value in this distribution?
+1. What would you guess is the "center" value in this distribution?
 Why did you make that choice?

-The center is around 1.232812910^{4}°F. By running the `summary()` command, we see that the median is about 3000 less than the mean, typical of a skewed right variable.
+The center is around 1.232812910^{4}.
+By running the `summary()` command, we see that the median is about 3000 less than the mean, typical of a skewed right variable.

 Barplots
 --------